NathansStuff/logocraft/instructions/stripe.md

    2. Should be able to uncancel before the next billing date - Done
 4. Change their plan
    1. Downgrade
       1. When downgrading, user should not be refunded!
-Keep until end of cycle..
+Keep until end of cycle.. - Done
-      2. Downgrade should occur at the next billing date
+      2. Downgrade should occur at the next billing date - Done
-      3.
+      3. User should be able to cancel the pending downgrade
+      4. While there is a pending downgrade, they should not be able to change their plan again unless to cancel the downgrade
    2. Upgrade
       1. Upgrade should occur immediately
       2. Upgrade should be prorated for the rest of the cycle